The Prince Edward Island Government, through an Order in Council, appoints members of the Commission.

 Terry McKenna was appointed part-time Commissioner in 2017.

 Terry is a businessman who has spent his career working in the dry cleaning and commercial laundry business in Charlottetown.
-He owns and operates Sterns Laundry, a successful family business run by his father for many years.
 Terry is an active member of the business community serving as a board member of the Greater Charlottetown Area Chamber of Commerce, Downtown Charlottetown Inc., the Charlottetown Area Development Corporation, and the Holland College Foundation.

 Part-time Commissioner